 Table of Content

-If you are planning to go spiritual during your travel in Nepal, it is most likely that you will be eating vegetarian food most of the time.
-Many monasteries, Ashrams and meditation centers in the country serve only vegetarian food.
-Although the spiritual centers will restrict the meat from its menu, it is not very uncommon to see animal sacrifices in the Temples pertaining to Bhairav, Ganesh, Durga and Kali.
+If you are planning for spiritual travel in Nepal, it is most likely that you will be eating vegetarian food most of the time.
+Many monasteries, Ashrams and meditation centers in the country serve pure vegetarian food.

 Where to Eat?

-Mithai pasal or Halwai Pasal are the sweet shops selling a variety of Nepalese sweets like, Lakhamari, Sel Roti, Jeri, Swari, Haluwa, Barfi etc. Almost all the Nepalese sweets are Eggless and dairy based.
+Mithai Pasal or Halwai Pasal is the sweet shops selling a variety of Nepalese sweets like Lakhamari, Sel Roti, Jeri, Swari, Haluwa, Barfi etc. Almost all the Nepalese sweets are Eggless and dairy based.
 There are many Indian sweet shops offering an array of sweets.

 Seasonal fruits are available in fruit shops and from the street vendors.

-As mentioned earlier, you do not need to go to pure vegetarian restaurants to get a vegetarian dish.
-Most of the restaurant serves the palate of both the vegetarian and non- vegetarians.
+As mentioned earlier, you need not visit pure vegetarian restaurants to get a vegetarian dish.
+Most of the restaurant serve the palate of both the vegetarian and non- vegetarians.